- Tuesday – Friday 3/22-3/25

 Ending the Race

-- One hour from the end of each timed race, timed event runners will be given the option of running a .3 mile certified loop on asphalt around the waterslide/lake area in order to accumulate as many miles as possible.
-This option is not available for 100 mile event runners, who must finish the 40 full laps before 6:00 pm on Saturday.
+- One hour from the end of each timed race, timed event runners will be given the option of running a .28 mile loop on asphalt around the waterslide/lake area in order to accumulate as many miles as possible.
+This option is not available for 100 mile event runners, who must finish the designated number of full laps before 6:00 pm on Saturday.

-- Whether running the 2.5 mile loop or .3 mile ending loop when the race ends, ONLY FULL LAPS will count.
+- Whether running the long loop or short ending loop when the race ends, ONLY FULL LAPS will count.
 If you have not crossed the start/finish timing mat by the time the final air horn sounds, the lap you were on will not count.

 - Please do not impede other runners by running more than two abreast on the narrower sections of trail.